HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ###### Interaction: Fireplace turns on
 The music continued whilst the fireplace illuminated.
 It was as if the house was welcoming me home.
 This is too creepy for me, I've got to get out of here, I thought, as I swiftly left, locking the door behind me hoping I could just forget about this whole thing.

-### Construction of Physical Book
-Mounted on a cardboard base, the pages are made from thick paper and bounded using thread and a book binding stitch.
-I included extra pages so the wires can be threaded on the back of each page.
-These extra pages will be glued together which will conceal the messy wires.
-I used strips of folded aluminium foil and double sided tape to adhere them.
-I handwrote the narrative in the book as I do not have access to a printer.
-Although this apsect is not ideal, i think it gives it an authentic feel as if your actually reading someone's story or diary.

 ### Narrative to Go Along With Scene: FINAL ###